cubantonystark/RaspAp_Cell_Hat/README.md

 sudo screen /dev/ttyUSB2 115200
 ```

 Type 'at', the board should respond with 'OK'.
 In case of 'ERROR', check that the hat is sitting correctly on the raspberry Pi, the USB cable is attached and the SIM card correctly inserted.
-The SixFab hat should have a solid red light and a blinkcing Blue light.
+The SixFab Hat should have a solid red light and a blinking Blue light.

 ```
 AT+QCFG="usbnet",1